Wordius/zola-publishink/content/notes/2025-09-15-the-web-has-not-changed.md

 Then around 2018 I discovered SSGs, or static site generators[^1].
 Using an SSG allowed me to keep my site simple, without all the bloat and overhead that comes with a WordPress installation.
 That makes this site quicker to load, among other things.
 Better still, [Zola](https://getzola.org), the SSG I settled on, allows me to write all the pages and posts in [Markdown](https://en.wikipedia.org/wiki/Markdown),[^2] an easy-to-read and easy-to-write plaintext format that I’ve been using since the late Noughties.

-So, in the past couple of months I decided to add a blog[^3] and a few more pages, not because work wasn’t going well, but because I had something to say.
+So, in the past couple of months I decided to add a blog[^3] and a few more pages, not because work wasn’t going well, but because I felt as though I had something to say.

 But, guess what?
-Still, all this site comprises is a bunch of html files (a few more than my original) and a CSS file dumped in a folder and uploaded to the host.
+Still, all this site comprises is a bunch of html files – albeit a few more than originally planned – and a CSS file dumped in a folder and uploaded to the host.

 So, has the web changed?
 No, it hasn’t.